Best Tires for Driving in the Snow – 5 Best Snow Tires

 • Not for mild winters: These tires are designed for severe snow and ice conditions.
 If you live somewhere with only mild snow and ice, these are not the best winter tires for you.

-• Longevity: These tires not last as long as all-season tires.
+• Longevity: These tires do not last as long as all-season tires.
 However, that is true for all snow tires, not just these X-Ice Xi3s.

 4. Pirelli Cinturato Winter